Evaluating Data Attribution for Text-to-Image Models: Experiments

 \myparagraph{Different types of prompts.} We study the performance when testing on different types of prompts and report results in Figure~\ref{fig:bar_plot}.
 For object-centric models, attribution works well overall for GPT-prompted images, whereas it is more challenging to attribute media-prompted images which induce stylistic variations.
 For example, attribution becomes more ambiguous given a query such as ``{\menlo A charcoal painting of a bird}'', since either charcoal painting or realistic bird images are reasonable attributions.

 Style-centric models face a similar challenge in both prompt types, as they generate samples with the same style but different content.
-However, the finetuned features improve the pretrained features across categories, indicating learning on our dataset is a step toward understanding how both objects and artistic styles are integrated into the generation process and leveraging this for better attribution.
+However, finetuning improves the pretrained features across categories, indicating learning on our dataset is a step toward better attribution in these settings.

 \myparagraph{Out-of-domain test cases.} Figure~\ref{fig:outdomain} compares performance between in-domain (ImageNet seen classes, BAM-FG models) and out-of-domain (ImageNet unseen classes, Artchive models) test cases.
 Encouragingly, learning on our dataset consistently improves in-domain and out-of-domain test cases alike.
 This suggests that our learned attribution can generalize to different domains.